 The rest of the evening was spent lounging comfortably on a plush couch in front of the fireplace, reading a paperback volume of, what else?
 Moby Dick!

-There is, of course, a copy of Melville’s classic is every room.
+There is, of course, a copy of Melville’s classic in every room.

-For rates and reservations call the Moby Dick Hotel & Oyster Farm at 360-665-4543, or you may also email innkeeper Nancy Corbitt at email@example.com.
+For rates and reservations call the Moby Dick Hotel at 360-665-4543, or you may also email innkeeper Nancy Corbitt at firstname.lastname@example.org.

 Place fresh, washed, live oysters in a large stockpot.
 Add 1″ of water.
 Place on the stove, cover and turn on high.
 Check after 10 -12 minutes.
 Carefully remove the cover, watching out for the released steam.
 Check to see if the oysters are beginning to crack open at the end opposite the hinge.